godotengine/godot-docs/tutorials/shading/migrating_to_godot_shader_language.rst

 Coordinates
 ^^^^^^^^^^^

-``gl_FragCoord`` in glsl and ``FRAGCOORD`` in the Godot shading language use the same coordinate system.
+``gl_FragCoord`` in GLSL and ``FRAGCOORD`` in the Godot shading language use the same coordinate system.
 If using UV in Godot, the y-coordinate will be flipped upside down.

 Precision
 ^^^^^^^^^

-In glsl you can define the precision of a given type (float or int) at the top of the shader with the ``precision`` keyword.
+In GLSL you can define the precision of a given type (float or int) at the top of the shader with the ``precision`` keyword.
 In Godot you can set the precision of individual variables as you need by placing precision qualifiers ``lowp``, ``mediump``, and ``highp`` before the type when defining the variable.
 For more information see the :ref:`Shading Language <doc_shading_language>` reference.